 The KU ADC works closely with the University of Kansas Department of Psychology to provide advanced experiential learning opportunities for Clinical Psychology doctoral candidates in evaluation, and clinical and lifestyle counseling.
 Students learn and participate in neuropsychological testing on the Clinical Cohort, lead our group Smart Aging talks with older adults, and provide supervised counseling in our Memory Care Clinic.
 Contact David Johnson, PhD for more details.

 The KU ADC Memory Care Clinic is the premier tertiary care clinic for dementia in the Kansas City region.
 Our clinicians see over 1200 patients per year with many types of dementia.
 We have created a Clinical and Research Fellowship in Dementia to prepare physician scientists.
 Fellows will receive advanced clinical training in differential diagnosis and neuropsychological examination as well as neuroimaging and neuropathological research experience.
 Through the KDART Fellows will be trained in scientific hypothesis development, and good clinical or basic science research practice.
 The Fellowship is approved by the University of Kansas Medical Center's Graduate Medical Education office without AGCME accreditation.
+Clinical Fellows must be eligible for an independent Kansas Medical License.
 Contact Eric Vidoni, email@example.com, to apply.

 The Kansas Dementia Fellowships program provides Fellows with an opportunity to participate in an independent, translational research program through didactic training in sound clinical research design and execution; practical clinical and translational research training through mentoring and active participation in the mentor's clinical research activities.
 Our objective is to develop physician scientists and clinical researchers with clinical and translational scientific research skills who will have an immediate impact on aging and dementia research.
 Post-doctoral PhD trainees are encouraged to contact Eric Vidoni about post-doctoral training opportunities.
 A limited amount of funding may be available for the initial year of the fellowship.
 Contact Eric Vidoni, firstname.lastname@example.org, to apply.